Website Navigation for Screen Readers

 You MUST follow these steps before you schedule a meeting for document draft review:

 1. Clearly name your document using your name or jhed and the type of document (example: john_lee_resume or jlee987_pura).
-Do not label as “resume” or “pura_proposal”
+Do not label as generically “resume” or “pura_proposal.”

 3. Run your document through spell check and grammar check, making corrections as recommended.